-From The Vanilla Bean Baking Book by Sarah Kieffer
+From The Vanilla Bean Baking Book (affiliate link) by Sarah Kieffer

 This is another recipe that has been with me through several baking gigs.
 Originally it appeared in a cafe I worked at in Minneapolis and was a customer favorite each and every time it found its way into the bake case.
 I took the recipe with me to Bordertown Coffee, and it was lauded as a beloved breakfast there.
 The recipe most likely came out of a church cookbook of some sort.
 I love the combination of pumpkin and chocolate here, but the chocolate could be replaced with pecans or dried cherries.
 I think this cake tastes better on the second and third day, yay!
 You can make it ahead of time. serves 8 to 12